emqx/cloud-docs/en_US/price/pricing.md

 ### Billing Unit

-**Session Minute**: One session minute stands for one connection to the deployment in the span of a minute, dnd any fraction of a minute is rounded up to one minute.
+**Session Minute**: Represents a connection to the deployment for any duration within a one-minute timeframe.
+For billing purposes, any partial minute of connection is rounded up and considered as a full minute.

-**Session**: Total number of clients that are currently connected simultaneously, including offline clients that have enabled [Persistent sessions](https://www.emqx.com/en/blog/mqtt-session).
+**Session**: The total number of clients that are currently connected simultaneously, including offline clients that have enabled [persistent sessions](https://www.emqx.com/en/blog/mqtt-session).

 **Traffic:** Traffic (including free traffic) refers to all public network traffic that flows in and out of your deployment.

-**Rule Action:** Total number of executed actions in [Data Integration](../data_integration/introduction.md).
+**Rule Action:** The total number of action execution times in [Data Integration](../data_integration/introduction.md).

 ### Billing Plan